 Can do everything, is always needed: whether for quickly patching small tears in sails or neoprene, for fixing plasters and bandages or countless other applications: Duct tape belongs in every surfer's car!

 The classic: a loud bang when trimming the luff and the old rope is torn.
-For such cases, you should always Spare bulbs must be of the right thickness.
-Ideally, you should not wait until it is too late to discover worn-out areas, but replace the ropes beforehand.
+Replacement ropes of the right thickness should always be included for such cases.
+Ideally, of course, you should not only discover worn-out areas when it is too late, but replace the ropes beforehand.
 A regular check is therefore mandatory, including for the ropes on the outhaul and the front piece of the boom.
 After all, a torn rope during rigging is annoying, and a tear on the water can lead to a long swim or, in the worst case, to a call-out by the sea rescue service!
 In such cases, a sufficiently long piece should always be carried on the water, for example on the harness hook.

-Small, but essential: if you want to Fin screw can forget the session - at least with the optimally selected material.
-The same applies to the small plate that is fiddled into the box with US box fins.
-Such small parts are quickly lost in the meadow or in the sand.
+Small but essential: If you lose your fin screw, you can forget the session - at least with the optimally selected material.
+The same applies to the small plate that is screwed into the box on US box fins.
+Such small parts are quickly lost in the grass or sand.
 Replacements should therefore be in your surf bag or car - and usually fit other boards too.

 Banal, but important: a little Emery paper (not too coarse-grained) is very helpful for quickly sanding smaller quirks on the fin.
 Even if the board has a quirk and Dr Ding is to be used, the area can be prepared with a little sandpaper.